WellthCare

 To implement effective Medicare integration, employers should adopt these best practices:

-1. Start Early with Education: Begin communicating with employees at age 63 about Medicare options, employer policies, and the support available to them.
+1. Start Early with Education: Begin communicating with employees at age 63 about Medicare options, employer policies, and the support available.

-2. Leverage Integrated Data: Move beyond census data.
+2. Use Integrated Data: Go beyond census data.
 Use actual behavioral data from wellness and preventive care platforms to understand the specific health and financial profile of your aging workforce.

 3. Partner for a Guided Transition: Choose benefits partners that offer a dedicated, compliant transition service—not just a referral to a broker.
 The goal is a white-glove experience that prevents errors and builds trust.